lpapailiou/neuralnetwork/README.md

     # regularization functions may rely on a regularization parameter. this parameter, usually called lambda,
     # will be controlled by the property regularizer_param.
     regularizer_param=0

+    # dropout is an additional regularization technique. during training, it will set a certain percentage
+    # of output layer weights to zero and scale the output values by that factor.
+    # during testing, dropout is not active, the output will be scaled up instead.
+    dropout_factor=0

+    # batch mode decides if gradients are summed up or the mean is used for backpropagation.
+    # available values: mean|sum
+    batch_mode=mean

     # ************************************************************************************************************ #
     # ***********                                GENETIC ALGORITHM ONLY                                *********** #
     # ************************************************************************************************************ #
-    # the reproduction pool is the count of NeuralNetworks chosen for reproduction to be seeded to
+    # the reproduction specimen count is the count of NeuralNetworks chosen for reproduction to be seeded to
     # the new generation to come. value must not be below 2.
-    genetic_reproduction_pool_size=3
+    genetic_reproduction_specimen_count=3
+    # the selection pool size for genetic evolution as a percentage of the best performing neural networks. fallback will be 1.
+    genetic_reproduction_pool_size=0.5
     # the mutation rate is the percentage of the mutated components of the neural network matrices.
     # must have a value between 0.0 and 1.0
     mutation_rate=0.5